beginning of content

 How can I tell if my child has a serious illness?

-Pay attention to how your child looks.
+Watch for changes in how your child looks and acts.
 They may have a serious illness if they:

 It’s important to know the symptoms of meningococcal disease.
-This is a medical emergency and early diagnosis and treatment are vital.
-Think about meningitis if your child is unwell and has:
+This is a medical emergency and early treatment is important.
+Think about meningococcal disease if your child is unwell and has a:

 When to go to emergency for childhood illness